 How much does content optimization cost?

-What is great content if no one knows about it, right?
-The optimization and promotion of your targeted content can be the fuel on the fire for a great infographic or curated list.
-Properly optimizing your content ensures that search engines and your intended target audience find the content via many different online channels, thereby increasing your brand authority and awareness or helping you to achieve any other goals you set down in your strategy.
+Quality SEO services ensure search engines and your intended target audience find the content via many different online channels, thereby increasing your brand awareness and authority, or helping achieve any other goals you’ve set down in your strategy.

-Now that your content is optimized to the best of its ability, the next vital component is getting the content in front of the right audience.
-In the early days of the internet, the only ways to prmote and distribute your content were in the form of message boards or forums, and maybe some old-school press releases.
-In this day and age, you have a quicker and more efficient alternative to getting attention for your content in the forms of social media darlings like Twitter, Facebook, LinkedIn, Pinterest, YouTube, Slideshare and many more.
+Now that your content is optimized, the next component is getting the right content in front of the right audience.
+In the early days of the internet, the only ways to promote and distribute your content were in the form of message boards or forums, and maybe some old-school press releases.

-Having your social media accounts setup and properly handled can be instrumental in building a trusting and engaged audience that comments, retweets, repins and reshares the content with their network.
+Having your social media accounts set up and properly handled can be instrumental in building a trusting and engaged audience that comments, retweets, likes and shares the content with their network.
 Including your company branding and color scheme in the customization of the various platforms will instill trust and confidence in your brand across the web.

 How much for content marketing education and workshops?

 Since content marketing can be such a culture shift for many companies, it’s often vital to make sure your team is trained in the art of content marketing internally.
-Learning the right way to research, strategize, create, optimize and promote your content can enable you to provide the most compelling, thought provoking content as it related to your industry.
-Who else to make the best content for a market than a company that is entrenched in the day to day operations of an industry…i.e. YOU!
-The questions and nuances of the vertical can only be conveyed by someone who lives and breathes the business every single day.
-Reprogramming the way an organization thinks about and creates content can be a true change for the better.
-We’ve seen how effective internal content marketing training and workshops can be, so this can be the next step toward using content marketing in way that can increase your sales revenue or leads to your business.
+Learning the right way to research, strategize, create, optimize and promote your content can enable you to provide the most compelling, thought-provoking content as it related to your industry.

-So as you can see, the cost of content marketing can broadly range from $5,000-$100,000+ depending on your business size, goals, marketing budget, and resources.
+As you can see, the cost of content marketing can broadly range from $5,000-$50,000+ per month depending on your business size, goals, marketing budget, and resources.
 Use this article to guide your understanding of the elements that go into the development of your program.